 Rebecca McCabe

-My name is Rebecca McCabe, and I am a current PhD student at Cornell and a recent MIT grad in mechanical engineering.
-I am seeking a summer 2023 internship where I can use my expertise modeling mechanical, electromagnetic, fluid, and control systems to design renewable energy solutions in a fast-paced environment.
+My name is Rebecca McCabe, and I am a current PhD student at Cornell and an alum of MIT, both in mechanical engineering.
+I graduate in May 2026 and am seeking a full-time role where I can use my expertise modeling mechanical, electromagnetic, fluid, and control systems to design renewable energy solutions in a fast-paced environment.

-For my PhD research, I am developing and implementing a systems optimization framework for ocean wave energy converters to strategically manage technical design tradeoffs while considering environmental, economic, and social impacts.
+For my PhD research, I developed and implemented a systems optimization framework for ocean wave energy converters to strategically manage technical design tradeoffs while considering environmental and economic impacts.

 I spent four years on the MIT Formula SAE team, where I designed, built, and tested a high-performance electric racecar each year.
 My roles included systems architect, simulation lead, powertrain lead, and controls engineer.

-I've had numerous industry internships, including in the powertrain modeling group at Tesla, simulating the high voltage system; the marine energy group at the National Renewable Energy Lab, designing wave energy converters; and in the robotics group at NASA's Jet Propulsion Lab, doing systems engineering for the Mars 2020 Perseverance Rover.
+I've had numerous industry internships, including on the R&D team at cleantech startup Infinite Cooling, owning simulation and control design for a new cooling tower product feature; the powertrain modeling group at Tesla, simulating the high voltage system; the marine energy group at the National Renewable Energy Lab, designing wave energy converters; and in the robotics group at NASA's Jet Propulsion Lab, doing systems engineering for the Mars 2020 Perseverance Rover.